 Be sure you remove any nail polish and push back your cuticles.
 I also apply some cuticle oil so they do not dry out.
 Much like rough, dry skin, if your cuticles are dry or overgrown, and come in contact with your tanner, they will quickly turn yellow.

 Do not skip prepping your skin, it makes all the difference in how your tan comes out.

-But my all time favorite is Loving Tan’s 2-hour express.
+But for the last two years, my favorite is Loving Tan’s 2-hour express.
 I use the medium, which is great for fair skin.
 They also have dark – ideal if you tan easily.

-It doesn’t smell, streak, or stain fabrics – so wins all around.
+It doesn’t smell, streak, or stain fabrics – so it’s a winner.

 Important!
-Use an applicator mitt – this will save your hands from getting stained AND help you cover more surface quickly and easily.
+Use their applicator mitt; it saves your hands from getting stained AND helps you cover more surface quickly and easily.

 In the morning, remove your clothes and put your mitt on your left hand.

 With the mitt on your left hand, work from your left leg up your body and apply on your right arm, chest, and neck.